kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I think it was Tuesday afternoon when I started to yawn excessively, the anxiety and dissociation dissipating.
 - I was finally coming down.
 - I'd arrived on Saturday and been high since then.
-- So I'm in Bali in this house on my own going to yoga for a couple of hours in the morning, and I'm being fed, watered (they suggested to me that I was drinking salt-water for days and didn't die - I don't believe them), and monitored closely, every move, every word, every breath.
+- So I'm in Bali in this house on my own going to yoga for a couple of hours in the morning, and I'm being fed, watered (they suggested to me that I was drinking salt-water for days and didn't die - I don't believe them - I think this was the *story* they thought up at the last minute to explain the drug-effects), and monitored closely, every move, every word, every breath.
 - There's a pool in the complex but there's rarely anyone there.
 - There's a giant inflatable swan in the pool which they added to a Snoopy video too.
 - So I'm writing every day - even though they insisted on [no more stories](#no-more-stories) - and it's another conversation with people who are trying to control me, and whatever comes up to be added to this police statement seems to map in extraordinary ways with whatever's going on at class.